 The following are summaries of the employment agreements between Occidental and the executive officers named in the Compensation Tables.
-Copies of the agreements are, or will be, available as exhibits to Occidental's periodic reports filed with the Securities and Exchange Commission.
+Copies of the agreements are available as exhibits to Occidental's periodic reports filed with the Securities and Exchange Commission.

 DR. IRANI